SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 processing during the RAP interaction phase. `%tky` always contains all relevant components for the chosen scenario.

-> **💡 Note**<br>
-> Assignment of Key Component Groups
+#### Assignment of Key Component Groups

->
-> As a general best practice, you should use a RAP BO instance key component group when referring to the entire key, rather than listing the individual key fields.
+- As a general best practice, you should use a RAP BO instance key component group when referring to the entire key, rather than listing the individual key fields.
 It is recommended that you use `%tky` whenever possible.
-> - Avoid specifying multiple keys.
+- Avoid specifying multiple keys.
 For example, check the F2 information to understand what is included in the component groups to avoid redundancy.
 You should avoid specifying a component group and a key separately if the group already includes that key.
-> In the following cases, type compatibility cannot be guaranteed in component group assignments:
+- In the following cases, type compatibility cannot be guaranteed in component group assignments:
-> - Mixing key component groups when they refer to the same RAP BO entity, e.g. `wa-%tky = wa-%key`.
+    - Mixing key component groups when they refer to the same RAP BO entity, e.g. `wa-%tky = wa-%key`.
 Such an assignment should also be avoided when both component groups have an identical scope in terms of components (e.g. `%tky` and `%key` in non-late-numbering and non-draft scenarios).
-> - Mixing the same key component groups when referring to two different RAP BO entities, for example, `wa_root-%tky = wa_child-%tky`.
+    - Mixing the same key component groups when referring to two different RAP BO entities, for example, `wa_root-%tky = wa_child-%tky`.
 In this case, adding more components later may cause syntax errors for an assignment that worked previously.
-> - Defining structured types that have the same components as key component groups, and then assigning data objects of that type to those of the respective, original key component group.
+    - Defining structured types that have the same components as key component groups, and then assigning data objects of that type to those of the respective, original key component group.
-> In the above cases, the `CORRESPONDING` operator can be used to ensure type compatibility in assignments to key component groups:
+- In the above cases, the `CORRESPONDING` operator can be used to ensure type compatibility in assignments to key component groups:
-> ```abap
+    ```abap
->... %tky = CORRESPONDING #( wa-%tky ) ...
+    ... %tky = CORRESPONDING #( wa-%tky ) ...
->... %key = CORRESPONDING #( wa-%key ) ...
+    ... %key = CORRESPONDING #( wa-%key ) ...
->... %pky = CORRESPONDING #( wa-%pky ) ...
+    ... %pky = CORRESPONDING #( wa-%pky ) ...
->```
+    ```
-> In cases where different data objects of key component groups of a BDEF derived type are to be assigned to the same key component group of the same entity, a direct assignment works without a syntax warning because the content is identical.
+- In cases where different data objects of key component groups of a BDEF derived type are to be assigned to the same key component group of the same entity, a direct assignment works without a syntax warning because the content is identical.
 A direct assignment is recommended (`...wa1_root-%tky = wa2_root-%tky ...`).
 The use of the `CORRESPONDING` operator is unnecessary and less performant.
 This is true, for example, for key component group assignments in the context of RAP response parameters failed and reported.

 <p align="right"><a href="#top">⬆️ back to top</a></p>